 With just one ingredient and around 10 minutes, you can learn how to make coconut butter that is smooth & creamy.
 Dairy-free, refined sugar-free, vegan & perfect for baked goods!

 I think, by now, that everyone is well aware of my coconut obsession.
-I’m basically always on the lookout for new ways to use coconut, especially for my DIY’s.
-In fact, I’ve already made homemade How-to: DIY Homemade Coconut Milk, DIY: How to make Virgin Coconut Oil and a super handy Coconut Shreds, Chips & Bowls post, where I show you how to make homemade desiccated coconut.
-Now I’m going to discuss how to make coconut butter; using just one ingredient and around 10 minutes of your time.
-It’s dairy-free, refined sugar-free, 100% Vegan and 150% DELICIOUS. ( no, really.
-It truly is!)
+I’m basically always on the lookout for new ways to use coconut, especially for my DIYs.
+In fact, I’ve already made homemade Coconut Milk, Virgin Coconut Oil, Coconut Chips, Shredded Coconut (Desiccated Coconut), and a post on How To Make Coconut Bowls At Home.

 However, you can think of coconut butter similar to peanut (or any other nut) butter, as it uses the coconut flesh to create delicious, creamy coconut butter.
 If you’re a fan of the sweet, creamy coconut taste, then coconut butter is to die for.
 In fact, I’ve managed to keep this recipe to ONE ingredient by not including any sweeteners, as personally, I don’t think it needs it.